JabRef/JabRefOnline/_faq/10_general.md

 Renaming of files is now part of the "Cleanup Entries" feature (brush button in the toolbar or CTRL+SHIFT+F7).
 Then, you can renamed attached files based on the Bibtex key.
 You can change the format (pattern) under **Options -&gt; Preferences -&gt; Import**, by altering the pattern under "Default PDF file link action".

+## Q: I have a JabRef database and I would like to export a subset to BibTeX (or BibLaTeX) format.
+How to do this?

+A: Your JabRef database is already a file in BibTeX (or BibLaTeX) format.
+Simply select the entries to be exported, and then choose **File-&gt;Save Selected as...**.
+More details on [stackexchange.com](https://tex.stackexchange.com/questions/82554/jabref-can-it-export-a-subset-of-the-bibliography-in-bibtex-format).

+## Q: I have a JabRef database and I would like to export the subset corresponding to my LaTeX file.
+How to do this?

+A: Upon compilation, LaTeX generates a file with the extension ".aux".
+This files contains the keys of the cited references (among other things).
+Using this AUX file, JabRef can extract the relevant entries.
+Choose the menu **Tools-&gt;New subdatabase based on AUX file**.
+Then select the reference database (among the opened ones), and specify the AUX file.